mh-cz/GameMaker-Foreach/README.md

 GameMaker 2.3+

 A foreach loop for **arrays**, **lists**, **maps**, **structs**, **grids**, **strings** and **number ranges**.

-This foreach was made using **macros** so the variable scope is the same as in a regular for loop and so you don't have to pass variables like arguments.
+This foreach was made using **macros** so the variable scope is the same as in a regular for loop (because it is just a glorified for loop) and so you don't have to pass variables like arguments.
 You can access them inside of the loop directly.

 Reserved keywords: `foreach`, `foreach_rev`, `into`, `exec`, `as_list`, `as_grid`, `as_map`, `fe`, `fe_break`, `fe_continue`, `fe_return`, `global._FE_*`

 ### Changes